package-url/purl-spec/README.rst

 - Split the `remainder` once from left on ':'

+  - The left side lowercased is the `scheme`
+  - The right side is the `remainder`

+- Strip the `remainder` from leading and trailing '/'

+  - Split this once from left on '/'
   - The left side lowercased is the `type`
   - The right side is the `remainder`

-- Strip the `remainder` from leading and trailing '/'

-  - Split this once from right on '/'
+- Split the `remainder` once from right on '/'

   - The left side is the `remainder`
   - Percent-decode the right side
   - UTF-8-decode the `name` if needed in your programming language